 One of the most popular firearms for home defense is a pistol.
 With so many pistols on the market, it’s hard to know what to look for when choosing a home defense pistol.
 Common questions include what caliber, size, or type of pistol should I choose?
 Well, there’s no one-size-fits-all answer, but there are some great options I can suggest.

 Before I continue, it is important to note that there are a lot of great options that could have easily made this list, but I selected the pistols I prefer.
 Now, let’s take a look at the best home defense pistols on the market today!

 1. SIG Sauer P226

 The SIG Sauer P226 is my top choice for a home defense pistol.
 There are a ton of variations of this pistol, and all are great options.
-I prefer the P226 Stainless Elite (now discontinued), but the MK25, Legion and standard Nitron models are solid contenders.
+I prefer the P226 Stainless Elite (now discontinued), but the MK25, Legion, and standard Nitron models are solid contenders.
 These double-action/single-action hammer-fired pistols are known for their legendary reliability and durability.
 They come from the factory with great night sights and dependable magazines.

 In 9mm Luger, the SIG P226 accepts 15-round, 18-round, and 20-round magazines.
 Extended magazines are also available.
-It is also available in .40 S&W and .357 SIG, each feature a reduced capacity to accommodate the larger cartridge.
+It is also available in .40 S&W and .357 SIG, each featuring a reduced capacity to accommodate the larger cartridge.

 If you’d like a DA/SA alloy-frame pistol in a different platform, the Beretta 92fs has served well for decades.
 You will get comparable features with the addition of a manual thumb safety, and the open-top slide design helps prevent malfunctions.